Tried and True

-Tried and True is the fifth studio album by Clay Aiken, released on June 1, 2010.
-This album is Aiken's first on the Decca label.
+Tried and True is the fifth studio album by American singer Clay Aiken.
+It was released on June 1, 2010 and marked his debut with Decca Records.
 The deluxe edition includes two additional tracks plus a second disk with behind the scenes video and a live performance.

 Background

-The songs on this album are classics from the 1950s and 1960s.
-"Unchained Melody" and "Mack the Knife" were performed by Aiken when he was a contestant on American Idol's second season.
-In an article written after interviewing Aiken, The News & Observer reported that "... the album features a guest turn by saxophonist and label-mate David Sanborn on the Sammy Davis Jr. classic 'What Kind of Fool Am I?' [sic] Vince Gill performs guitar on Andy Williams' legendary 'Moon River.'"
+Tried and True cotains cover versions of classics from the 1950s and 1960s such as "Unchained Melody" and "Mack the Knife," both of which were performed by Aiken when he was a contestant on American Idols second season.
+Aiken called the album a "homecoming in a way, because it's really what I have always wanted to do."
+In an article written after interviewing Aiken, The News & Observer reported that "the album features a guest turn by saxophonist and label-mate David Sanborn on the Sammy Davis Jr. classic "What Kind of Fool Am I?" [and] Vince Gill performs guitar on Andy Williams' legendary "Moon River"."